 Professional, student, and amateur mycologists to whom I am indebted include Cathie Aime, Joe Ammirati, Scott Bates, Hal Burdsall, Carol Carter, Darvin DeShazer, Tim James, Jay Justice, Roy Halling, Karen Hughes, Ron Kerner, Rick Kerrigan, Dick Korf, Patrick Leacock, Gary Lincoff, Ed Lubow, Brandon Matheny, Joe McFarland, Andrew Miller, Drew Minnis, Nik Money, Greg Mueller, Kerry O'Donnell, Beatriz Ortiz-Santana, Clark Ovrebo, Ron Peterson, Pat Rogers, Fred Stevens, Walt Sturgeon, Lisa Suits, Walt Sundberg, Rachel Swenie, Rod Tulloss, Andrew Wilson, Michael Wood, Else Vellinga, and Tom Volk.

-I am indebted to the following organizations and institutions: the Colorado Mycological Society, the Denver Botanic Gardens, the Field Museum of Natural History, the Illinois Mycological Association, the Missouri Mycological Society, the New York Botanical Garden, the Ohio Mushroom Society, the South Tyrol Museum of Archaeology, the University of California Herbarium, the University of Illinois Press, the University of Michigan Herbarium, the University of Michigan Press, and the University of North Carolina Press.
+I am indebted to the following organizations and institutions: the Asheville Mushroom Club, the Colorado Mycological Society, the Denver Botanic Gardens, the Field Museum of Natural History, Grand Prairie Friends, the Illinois Mycological Association, the Missouri Mycological Society, the New York Botanical Garden, the Ohio Mushroom Society, Sherwood Forest Friends, the South Tyrol Museum of Archaeology, the University of California Herbarium, the University of Illinois Press, the University of Michigan Herbarium, the University of Michigan Press, and the University of North Carolina Press.